nataliiasolomchak21/zodiac-sign-app/README.md

 * Input

-User input have green colour throughout the program.
+Inputs have green colour throughout the program.

 Example: Enter your name input